-In consultation with the Board, the NCG Committee establishes and reviews with the Board the appropriate skills and characteristics required of members of the Board, taking into consideration the Board's short-term needs and long-term succession plans.
+In consultation with the Board, the Nominating and Corporate Governance Committee (the "NCG Committee") establishes and reviews with the Board the appropriate skills and characteristics required of members of the Board, taking into consideration the Board's short-term needs and long-term succession plans.
 In addition, the NCG Committee develops, and annually updates, a long-term plan for the Board's composition, taking into consideration the characteristics of independence, age, skills, experience and availability of service to the Company of its members, as well as opportunities, risks, and strategic direction of the Company.